Congruence relations of GSpin Shimura varieties: GSpin Shimura varieties and its isocrystals

 \section{GSpin Shimura varieties and its isocrystals}

-In this section we introduce GSpin Shimura varieties, the main objects of interests in this paper.
-A thorough theory of these is developed by Madapusi-Pera \cite{MP}.
-Zhang's thesis\cite{Zhang} also has a good introduction to it.
+In this section I review the GSpin Shimura varieties, the main objects of interests in this paper.
+A thorough theory of these is developed by Madapusi-Pera\cite{MP}.
+Zhang's thesis\cite{Zh} also has a good introduction to it.
 I also review the classification of its isocrystals of its good reduction.